 If you’re planning a visit to New York City this app should be the first one you download.
 Previously, patrons had to wait in line on the day of a Broadway show in hopes of snagging reduced fares on tickets.
 Now, you can avoid the physical line, and full price, altogether.

 TodayTix lets you purchase unsold seats at some of Broadway’s best shows at steal prices.
 You can book several days in advance, allowing you to make plans around the performance instead of hinging your entire day on the possibility of getting a seat.

 Whether you’re a theatre lover or hesitant about the arts, seeing a show on Broadway is a quintessential New York experience everyone should try at least once when visiting the city.

 This is the go-to tracking app for flights.
-With FightAware you can get real-time status updates a to the location of your place.
+With FightAware you can get real-time status updates as to the location of your plane.
 They’ll tell you where the incoming flight is coming from, when and how the weather might affect its path.
 You can also get notifications about gate changes, delays and cancellations.

 If you want to be kept in the loop or need more information than what’s available on the airport monitors, this app is for you.

 TripIt is a popular app for planning your trip.
 It helps you keep track of reservations and create an itinerary based off your confirmed plans.
 All you have to do is forward them your reservations via email and they put everything together for you.